Aeronas/hhs-automate/README.md

 - Create master project tracker and add to functionality
 - Add master tracking sheet and seperate month sheets to projects
 - Create sheet copier with font/boarders as well to other workbooks
+- Add function to open already created daily wb if exists already
+- Add employee list to tracker and input
+- Add completion % tracker to workbooks